jbuchermn/newm-panel-nwjs/README.md

 ## For all users (for setup with greetd)

-The default installation mechanism of `npm` employs symlinks which probably leads o access issues for user `greeter`.
+The default installation mechanism of `npm` employs symlinks which probably leads to access issues for user `greeter`.
 Also there are some `nw` issues in a global installation.
 This hack works for now (careful!):

 ```sh